Black site: United States

-CIA controlled black sites are used by the U.S. government in its War on Terror to detain enemy combatants.

-US President George W. Bush acknowledged the existence of secret prisons operated by the CIA during a speech on September 6, 2006.
+CIA-controlled black sites have been used by the U.S. government in its war on terror to detain enemy combatants.
+U.S. President George W. Bush acknowledged the existence of secret prisons operated by the CIA during a speech on September 6, 2006.
 A claim that the black sites existed was made by The Washington Post in November 2005 and before this by human rights NGOs.

 A European Union (EU) report adopted on February 14, 2007, by a majority of the European Parliament (382 MEPs voting in favor, 256 against and 74 abstaining) stated the CIA operated 1,245 flights and that it was not possible to contradict evidence or suggestions that secret detention centers where prisoners have been tortured were operated in Poland and Romania.
 After denying the fact for years, Poland confirmed in 2014 that it has hosted black sites.

 In January 2012, Poland's Prosecutor General's office initiated investigative proceedings against Zbigniew Siemiątkowski, the former Polish intelligence chief.
-Siemiątkowski was charged with facilitating the alleged CIA detention operation in Poland, where foreign suspects may have been tortured in the context of the War on Terror.
+Siemiątkowski was charged with facilitating the alleged CIA detention operation in Poland, where foreign suspects may have been tortured in the context of the war on terror.
 The involvement of Leszek Miller, Poland's Prime Minister from 2001 to 2004, is also considered possible.

-A 2022 United Press International story cited former Polish President Aleksander Kwaśniewski as admitting in 2014 that his country had provided “a quiet location” for the CIA to operate a black site to torture accused Sept.
-11, 2001, terrorists.
+A 2022 United Press International story cited former Polish President Aleksander Kwaśniewski as admitting in 2014 that his country had provided "a quiet location" for the CIA to operate a black site to torture accused 9/11 terrorists.